lunarmodules/ldoc/doc/doc.md

 From 1.4, LDoc has some limited support for generating Markdown output, although only for single files currently.
-Use `--ext md` for this.  'ldoc/html/ldoc_md_ltp.lua' defines the template for Markdown, but this can be overriden with `template` as above.
+Use `--ext md` for this.  'ldoc/html/ldoc_md_ltp.lua' defines the template for Markdown, but this can be overridden with `template` as above.
 It's another example of minimal structure, and provides a better place to learn about these templates than the rather elaborate default HTML template.